CentraFunding-4HourFunding/api-doc/applications/post.md

     "files": [
         {
-            "stream": "String | Optional | The base64 conversion String of a pdf document", "name": "String | Optional |  The name of the file" }
+            "data": "String | Optional | The base64 conversion String of a pdf document", "name": "String | Optional |  The name of the file" }
     ],